 2. We are concerned that we will be disappointed

 In short, that the product or service won't fulfill its promise.
 All of us have made purchases that didn't work out.
-It can be something small, like a book or album that we didn't enjoy.
+It can be something small, like a book that we didn't enjoy.
 Or it could be a bigger purchase — like a terrible holiday.
 So buyers are nervous, and the bigger the purchase, the more nervous they are.

 3. We are apprehensive about what others will think

 Like it or not, people judge us on the purchasing decisions we make.
 We invest a certain amount of emotion in a buying decision and we want our friends, family and colleagues to be impressed with the choices that we make.
 Of course, different expectations and criteria will be made based on the company we keep and the socio-economic group we belong to.
 But the point is, when we make a purchase, we are taking a certain risk with our reputation.
 This can often be even starker in business-to-business sales where our professional reputation is on the line.

 4. We are habitual creatures

 We have to be - otherwise we couldn't function.
 Remember, when you first learnt to drive?
 Most learners will stall the car.
 This is because there is so much to think about - listening to your instructor, looking in your mirrors, steering, pressing the clutch, shifting gears and watching other road users.
 Once we have been driving for a while however, we don't think about everything in detail anymore.
 This is because many of the driving processes become habitual.
 Because we are habitual, we often don't like change.
 Yet many buying decisions force change upon us.
 So this can become another barrier to the purchase being made.

 Understand buyers' fears